How to get a Zhuilu Old Trail Permit

 Once your application is successfully submitted, you can download a receipt with your application number and other details.
 (Note: This is NOT your permit.
 You will need this information later to print your permit.)
 Your application status will say “Process Pending.”

 Although the instruction stated that the park would notify me, I did not receive any notification.
-And my status on the website stayed status quote.
+And my status on the website stayed pending.
 I ended up calling the park to confirm as the date approaches closer.
 But I later learned that the permit is available for download/print only 5 days before your hiking day.

 >> If all fails or you rather not go through the process, I recommend joining this Zhuilu hiking tour.
 They take care of permit applications for you.
 And an experience hiking guide will accompany.